Mathew-Wang/LEGEND-remage-Environment-Setup-Guide-macOS/README.md

 <details>
 <summary> I use VS Code. </summary>
-I use Visual Studio Code (VS Code) as editor for its tidiness.
+I use Visual Studio Code (VS Code) as editor for its tidiness, thus all the following procedures will be done on VS Code.
 To be honest, I'm not sure whether other code editors will work or not.
 You can try, but I don't know.
 Sorry.
 </details>

 ---